Sunday, 28 June 2009

 Musings On Maulings

 Though it was an easy day of running today I didn't get off lightly with my visit to Maggie the Mauler for a 60min massage ordeal.
 I do my best to try and keep on top of these niggling legs and feet.
 Maggie provides an amazing sports massage at half the price of her competitors and can do wicked things with her elbows and forearms - my glutes are currently quivering at the memory.
 I've had an ongoing achilles niggle this last week or two so thought it best to book in and was glad I had; especially after the hammering on my quads at the weekend.
 I've also been really well behaved since and done very little hard running and this seems to have worked a treat on recovery.
-So, after biting on my fist for a whole 56 mins, trying not to howl out loud or jump off the massage table I survived the mauling and called in to the local supermarket to pick up a few bits on the way home.
+So, after biting on my fist for a whole 56 mins, trying not to howl out loud or jump off the massage table I survived the mauling and called in to the local Wednesday, 10 June 2009

 Milly Way